Sweet Potato Biscuits with Beetroot Orange Marmalade probably isn’t what your mother had in mind when she told you to eat your veggies.

 - While beets are available throughout the year, their season runs from June through October when the youngest, most tender beets are easiest to find.
 Beets 101 by Authority Nutrition

 Our family tries to sit down for dinner together at least 4 times a week.
-During spring and fall it’s not easy because of the kids sports and work schedules.
-We always try to sit down for Sunday diner.
-I think roasted pork or spring lamb, with some glazed carrots and my Sweet Potato Biscuits with Beetroot Orange Marmalade would be perfect for a Sunday Supper together with your family.
+During spring and fall, it’s not easy because of the kid’s sports and work schedules.
+We always try to sit down for Sunday dinner.
+I think roasted pork or spring lamb, with some glazed carrots and my Sweet Potato Biscuits with Beetroot Orange Marmalade, would be perfect for a Sunday Supper together with your family.

 - 3 beets' peeled and grated

 - 3 cup Enough water to cover grated beetroot.

 - 1 cup sugar

 - Using a cheese grater, shred the beetroots into a small saucepan.
 I suggest you place wax paper or plastic wrap down on your counter.
 The beets will stain.
 It will also stain your hands but it comes off.
 Zest an orange and set the zest aside.

 - Slice the oranges in half and squeeze out the juice.

 - Place the juice in the saucepan with the grated beets.
 Slice the orange skins into fourths and add to the saucepan.

 - Add enough water to the saucepan to cover the beets.
 Stir to combine.